 13.10 A contextual safeguarding approach must be taken when considering possible child-on-child abuse.
 Children and young people who display harmful behaviours must be seen as potential victims themselves, and the wider environmental risks must be taken into account.
-Staff must challenge any gender bias or derogatory language used by staff or pupils.
-Staff must not dismiss any concerns brought to them by pupils.
-Staff can report concerns verbally, but they must ensure that all concerns are recorded onto the school's electronic recording system by the end of the school day.
+Team members must challenge any gender bias or derogatory language used by team members or pupils.
+Team members must not dismiss any concerns brought to them by pupils.
+Team members can report concerns verbally, but they must ensure that all concerns are recorded onto the school's electronic recording system by the end of the school day.